Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 ```
 <!-- .element: class="fragment" -->
 Note:
-- What excatly are we building here?
+- What exactly are we building here?
-- We are storing function objects, so why not store a thrwoing function?
+- We are storing function objects, so why not store a throwing function?
 - Said function: >>
 - And the empty constructor >>
 ---